guardian/dotcom-rendering/dotcom-rendering/README.md

 ### Visual Debugging

-DCR provides a visual debuging tool through a bookmarklet which you can find out more about in the [debug tool docs](./src/web/browser/debug/README.md).
+DCR provides a visual debugging tool through a bookmarklet which you can find out more about in the [debug tool docs](./src/client/debug/README.md).

 ### Feedback

 After completing this setup guide, we would greatly appreciate it if you could complete our [dotcom-rendering setup questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSdwFc05qejwW_Gtl3pyW4N22KqmY5zXoDKAUAjrkOwb2uXNcQ/viewform?vc=0&c=0&w=1).
 It should only take 3 minutes and will help us improve this documentation and the setup process in the future.
 Thank you! 🙏

-## Where can I see Dotcom Rendering in Production?
+## Dotcom Rendering now renders most articles and fronts in Production

-As of April 2021, most articles are rendered with Dotcom Rendering.

 You can force DCR on or off explicitly with [`?dcr=true` or `?dcr=false`](https://github.com/guardian/frontend/pull/21753).